Uninett/nav/doc/howto/migrate-data.rst

 2. Bulk import the text files in the receiving installation's SeedDB interface.

-For dumping seed data to text files, NAV provides the :program:`dump.py` program.
+For dumping seed data to text files, NAV provides the :program:`navdump` program.
 To dump all seed data to the current working directory:

 .. code-block:: console

-  $ /usr/lib/nav/dump.py  -a
+  $ /usr/lib/nav/navdump  -a
   Dumping vendor.txt
   Dumping room.txt
   Dumping service.txt